YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

-We can parse the run-expression following the syntax below, which is given in [EBNF](https://github.com/YueLiPicasso/language-grammars) except that occurrences of the meta-identifier `etc` signifies omission: there is no syntactic category named `etc`.
+We can parse the run-expression following the syntax below, which is given in [EBNF](https://github.com/YueLiPicasso/language-grammars) except that occurrences of the meta-identifier `etc` signifies omission: there is no single syntactic category named `etc`.

 ```ebnf
 run expression = 'run',  size indicator, goal, answer handler ;